The Reactive Synthesis Competition (SYNTCOMP): 2018-2021: Setup, Rules, and Execution

 with derived operators such as implication defined as usual.
 For instance, the formula $\always(\mathit{req} \rightarrow \evtly \mathit{grant})$, over atomic propositions $\mathit{req}$ and $\mathit{grant}$, can be read as ``it is always the case that if there is a request then eventually it is granted''.
 We refer the reader to the book by~\citet{bk08} for the formal semantics of LTL.
 In the context of words over an input-output alphabet $I \times O$, the atomic propositions can be assumed to be an encoding of letters in the alphabet.
 That is, the truth value of the propositions is defined for each letter.

 It is well known that the set $\mathrm{Words}(\varphi)$ of all words satisfying a given LTL formula $\varphi$ can be ``compiled'' into an infinite-word automaton.
-For instance, one can construct (in exponential time) an automaton $\calN$ with a B\"uchi acceptance condition such that $\lang{\calN} = \mathrm{Words}(\varphi)$~\citep{vw84}.
+For instance, one can construct (in exponential time) a non-deterministic automaton $\calN$ with a B\"uchi acceptance condition such that $\lang{\calN} = \mathrm{Words}(\varphi)$~\citep{vw84}.
 One can also construct (in doubly-exponential time) a deterministic automaton $\calN$ with a parity acceptance condition with the same property~\citep{safra88,piterman07}.
-The \emph{LTL tracks} of the competition correspond to synthesis and realizability problems that can be solved by playing games on a deterministic parity automaton compiled from a given LTL formula.

-Note that, since the automaton is not explicitly given as input, algorithms for either problem might construct different automata.
-Furthermore, algorithms for both problems exist which avoid constructing a deterministc parity automaton altogether.
+The \emph{LTL tracks} of the competition correspond to synthesis and realizability problems that can for example be solved by playing games on a deterministic parity automaton compiled from a given LTL formula, or by other solutions that rely on different automata constructions.
+In particular, algorithms for both problems exist which avoid the expensive construction of a deterministic automaton and can work with non-deterministic automata.